operator-framework/operator-sdk/website/content/en/docs/building-operators/helm/migration.md

 ```

 **Note** Ensure that you use the same values for the flags to recreate the same Helm Chart and API's.
 If you have
 more than one chart or API's you can add them via `operator-sdk create api` command.
-For further information check the [quick-start][quickstart-new].
+For further information check the [quick-start][quickstart].

 ### Replacing the content